codefellows/seattle-java-401d1/class-11-intro-to-spring/LAB-simple-static-and-template-site.md

 * Add CSS to the website to make it look like something more than standard bare-bones raw HTML.
 * Deploy your site on heroku
+* Your site should have one homepage that's totally static
+* Your page should have one results page that renders the image result
+* Choose a placeholder image for when there's no results and serve that from your static resource directory.

 Use Spring's `@Controller("/path-to-my-route")` annotations to mark the methods that control each route.
 Use Spring's `@RequestParam` annotation to annotate